Is Laser Hair Removal Safe?

 Is Laser Hair Removal Safe for Everyone?

-Laser hair removal is safe, but you should always consult with a professional laser technician or dermatologist before beginning any treatment sessions.
+This procedure is safe, but you should always consult with a professional laser technician or dermatologist before laser hair removal treatment.

 Some patients, such as those with diabetes, may be at a more significant cause for risk during a laser treatment.
 Diabetic patients tend to heal more slowly, and that can increase the risk of getting an infection.
 In some cases, your technician may want to test a small patch of skin first to see how you react to the treatment.